 On joining the program, you are enrolled in Level 1 of the program.
-In Level 1, you business earns earns 20% of the amount of Qantas Points earned by Qantas Frequent Flyers.
+In Level 1, your business earns 20% of the amount of Qantas Points earned by Qantas Frequent Flyers.

 For example, a Qantas Frequent Flyer earns 2,200 Qantas Points on a Flexible Economy ticket between Melbourne and Perth.
 In addition to this, your business could earn an additional 440 Qantas Points.

-If you earn enough from flying, you can move to a higher Level in the program.
-At Level 2, you earn 30% of points a Frequent Flyer would earn.
-Make is to Level 3, and you will be getting 40% of the points of a frequent flyer.
+If you earn enough from flying, you can move to a Higher Level in the program.
+At Level 2, you earn 30% of the points a Frequent Flyer would earn.
+Make it to Level 3, and you will be getting 40% of the points of a frequent flyer.